cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 These instructions describe how to install the latest version of CFEngine Enterprise 25 Free with Amazon Web Services™ (AWS™) and Red Hat®
 Enterprise Linux® (RHEL) using Micro Instances.

+The tutorial will cover the following steps:

+1. Initial Configuration of the Virtual Machines.
+2. Configure the Security Group.
+3. Configure SSH Access to the Virtual Machines Using PuTTY (for Windows machines).
+4. Configuration of the Firewall on the Policy Server.
+5. Install CFEngine on the Policy Server and Host Virtual Machines.

 This is the full version of CFEngine Enterprise, but the number of Hosts (clients) is limited to 25.

 ## Initial Configuration in AWS™ ##